By John Clayton, Director of Projects

-Though floodwaters devastated homeowners across southern Alberta late last week, Saturday unfolded with a more encouraging scene.
+Though floodwaters devastated homeowners across southern Alberta in late June 2013, just days later a more encouraging scene was unfolding.
 About 150 pastors and church leaders gathered in Calgary, Okotoks, and Black Diamond to learn how to best respond to the critical call for help.
-And already, they are mobilizing congregations to join the massive relief effort that is taking shape.
+And they were already mobilizing congregations to join the massive relief effort that was taking shape.

 One pastor that I met showed me his home, which was much like my own less than a week ago.
-It sustained severe water damage, and already the majority of materials that were destroyed have been torn out.
-The basement sustained most of the damage, and his two daughters—so similar to my own daughters in age—will have to wait weeks before they can move back in to their bedroom.
+It sustained severe water damage, and already the majority of materials that were destroyed had been torn out.
+The basement sustained most of the damage, and his two daughters-so similar to my own daughters in age-had to wait weeks before they could move back in to their bedroom.

 Yet even in the midst of the devastation, I was encouraged.

-Disasters often strike across the globe, but not as often in your own backyard—or your neighbors’, or co-workers’, or family members’, or friends’.
-Your volunteer hours, financial support, and prayers are like a miracle to devastated homeowners—and we’re calling Good Samaritans like you to join us as we respond to disasters across Canada and around the world.
+Disasters often strike across the globe, but not necessarily as often in our own backyards-or our neighbors’, or co-workers’, or family members’, or friends’.
+Your volunteer hours, financial support, and prayers are like a miracle to devastated homeowners-and we’re calling Good Samaritans like you to join us as we respond to disasters across Canada and around the world.